luisadha/anti-hangman/README.md

 # anti-hangman
-Anti-hangman like hangman games but it's difference , Using permutations method written in Bash script
+Anti-hangman like hangman games but it's difference, Using permutations method written in Bash script.

+It's probably the easiest hangman-like game to play but why not give it a try?
+Have fun.

 # Usage: